mixxxdj/manual/source/chapters/djing_with_mixxx.rst

-* **Automatically add tracks from track sources to Auto DJ**: Mixxx can randomly add tracks to the Auto DJ playlist from track sources as soon as a specified minumum number of tracks remain.
+* **Automatically add tracks from track sources to Auto DJ**: Mixxx can randomly add tracks to the Auto DJ playlist from track sources as soon as a specified minimum number of tracks remain.
 Select :menuselection:`Preferences --> Auto DJ --> Enable random track addition to queue --> On`.
 Set :menuselection:`Minimum allowed tracks before addition` to change the minimum number of tracks after which random tracks may be added.